Takashiidobe/notes/src/books/the-rust-programming-language.md

 ---
-title: the-rust-programming-language
+title: "The Rust Programming Language"
 ---

-Rust Programming Language

 # The Rust Programming Language